 Diego Piedra is the newly appointed Music Director and Conductor of Spectrum Orchestra.
 A strongly driven performer and educator, Dr. Piedra was in high demand as the orchestral conducting professor at the University of Costa Rica and served as a guest teacher and performer in Venezuela, Honduras and Guatemala.
-For the last five summers, Dr. Piedra has been the featured guest artist at the Dubuque Symphony Orchestra’s Summer String Camp, working in both capacities as a violinist and conductor.
-Professional conducting engagements have included the National Symphony Orchestra of Costa Rica, the Municipal Orchestra of Cartago and the University of Costa Rica Symphony Orchestra and the University of Toledo Symphony Orchestra.
+For the last five summers, Dr. Piedra has been the featured guest artist at the Dubuque Symphony Orchestra’s Summer String Camp working as a conductor, violinist and composer.
+Professional conducting engagements have included the National Symphony Orchestra of Costa Rica, the Municipal Orchestra of Cartago, the University of Costa Rica Symphony Orchestra and the University of Toledo Symphony Orchestra.